Head and Neck Tumor Segmentation from [18F]F-FDG PET/CT Images Based on 3D Diffusion Model: Method

-\textbf{Diffusion Models}
+\subsection{Diffusion Models}

 The denoising diffusion probabilistic model (DDPM)~\cite{ho2020denoising} is one popular framework of diffusion models, which was adopted in our work.
 DDPM consists of two processes: a forward process that gradually adds Gaussian noise to the clean data (such as signals, images, or volumes) via a predefined Markov chain and a backward process that tries to iteratively recover the original data from noise.
 During the forward process, given the clean data $x_0$ sampled from the distribution $q(x_0)$, small amounts of Gaussian noise are gradually added to it in $T$ timesteps using a predefined Markov chain as: